w3c/wot-architecture/terminology.md

 ## RDF
 The Resource Description Framework (RDF) of the Semantic Web [rdf11-concepts](https://www.w3.org/TR/rdf11-concepts/)

 ## WoT Server
 An entity that exposes a network interface consistent with a WoT Thing Description.
-A Thing is at least a WoT Server.
 WoT Server is also used to refer to a Servient in server role only.

 ## WoT Client
-An entity that can connect with ("consume") a network interface described by a WoT Thing Description.
+An entity that can connect with a network interface described by a WoT Thing Description (i.e., consume a Thing).
 WoT Clients usually implement multiple Protocol Bindings.
 WoT Client is also used to refer to a Servient in client role only.

 ## Binding Templates
 A re-usable collection of blueprints for the communication with different IoT platforms.
 The blueprints includes the required vocabulary for the Thing Description to map Interactions to platform-specific messages as well as implementation notes for the required protocol stacks or dedicated communication drivers.